Chriss2800/XAI_Evaluation_RF_DETR/README.md

 # XAI_Evaluation_RF_DETR

+This repository contains the code for a study on explainable AI for transformer-based medical object detection.
+The goal is to train and evaluate an RF-DETR Medium model for lung nodule detection on the Lung-PET-CT-Dx dataset and to compare different XAI methods with respect to how well their explanations spatially correspond to annotated tumor regions.

+The workflow covers the full experimental pipeline: DICOM images and XML annotations are first converted into a YOLO-compatible dataset, then transformed into COCO format for RF-DETR training.
+After training, the model is evaluated using standard object detection metrics at different IoU thresholds.
+Finally, Grad-CAM, Attention Rollout, and D-RISE are applied to the trained model and quantitatively compared using Pointing Game, Energy-Based Pointing Game, and IoU-based explanation metrics.

+The analysis focuses on both detection performance and explanation quality.
+In addition to the overall XAI comparison, the results are grouped by imaging modality and cancer subtype to examine whether explanation behavior differs between CT, PET/CT, and tumor classes.

 # dataprep.py

 This script prepares the Lung-PET-CT-Dx dataset for object detection training in YOLO format.
 It reads DICOM images and their corresponding XML annotations, converts CT slices into PNG images, and exports the bounding boxes as YOLO label files.